 Mr. Ermert has been active in professional organizations on a local, state, and national level, chairing a wide range of Bar committees.
-He was elected by his peers to serve on the Birmingham Bar Association Executive Committee from 2006 to 2008, is a member of the Jefferson County Differential Case Management Committee, and is on the Board of Directors of the Birmingham Bar Foundation, now serving as its Immediate Past President.
-He also serves as the Immediate Past President of the Alabama Association for Justice as well as serving on the Editorial Board for the Journal published by that association.
+In 2016, he was elected by his peers to serve a three-year term on the Alabama State Bar Board of Bar Commissioners and was previously elected to the Birmingham Bar Association Executive Committee from 2006 to 2008.
+He currently is a member of the Jefferson County Differential Case Management Committee, is a Past President of the Alabama Association for Justice, continuing to serve on the Editorial Board for the Journal published by that association, and is a Past President of the Birmingham Bar Foundation, as well as the Alabama Civil Justice Foundation.
 A sought-after speaker, Mr. Ermert has spoken at a large number of continuing legal education seminars across the state and around the southeast.
 Mr. Ermert has been inducted into the American Board of Trial Advocates, currently serving as President of the Alabama chapter, and has been selected by Benchmark Litigation as one of the top litigation attorneys in the state of Alabama.
 He has also been selected as an Alabama Super Lawyer, named as one of the Top 50 lawyers in Alabama, and is listed as one of the Best Lawyers in America.
 He also has been given an AV rating, the highest attainable, by Martindale-Hubbell.

 Mr. Ermert is married to his high school sweetheart and is the proud father of two beautiful daughters.
-He is involved in a number of community organizations, including service as a Past Chair of the Board of Management for the Downtown Birmingham YMCA, and is a Past President of both the Alabama Civil Justice Foundation and the Red Elephant Club of Birmingham.
-For over a decade, he served on the Missions Committee at his church- a role which allowed him to travel to some of the most remote villages in West Africa.
+He is involved in a number of community organizations, including service as a Past Chair of the Board of Management for the Downtown Birmingham YMCA and a Past President of the Red Elephant Club of Birmingham.
+For over a decade, he served on the Missions Committee at his church, a role which allowed him to travel to some of the most remote villages in West Africa.